Religion in Iceland: 20th–21st century: decline of Christianity and rise of new religions

 In the early 2010s, the Zuism trúfélag ("Faith Fellowship of Zuism") or Zuist Church was founded as an organisation of Mesopotamian Zuism (Mesopotamian Neopaganism), and in 2013 it was recognised by the Icelandic state.
 In late 2015, the board of directors of the Zuist Church was taken over by people who were unrelated to the movement, and under the new leadership the church was turned into a medium for a protest against the state Lutheran church and the state church tax (sóknargjald): unlike other religious groups, the 2015 board of directors of the Zuist Church promised to redistribute the funds they received from the tax among the church's members, so that about three thousand people joined the group within a few weeks by the end of the year.
 After a legal struggle, in late 2017 the original founders of the Zuist Church were reinstated as its board of directors, and by the end of the year, after two years of frozen activity, they were allowed to dispose of the church's funds.
 The 2017 directors kept the principle of funds' redistribution among members, which is called amargi in the Sumerian language.
 Thereupon, in 2019 they were accused of tax fraud, but were later acquitted of all charges in the spring of 2022.

+In 2023 more couples got married in a civil ceremony than in a Church of Iceland one.
+There were more civil marriages than all religious marriages combined in 2024.